locT-581/reels/docs/GETTING_STARTED.md

-# Getting Started with VortexStream
+# Getting Started with XHubReel

-This guide will help you integrate VortexStream into your project.
+This guide will help you integrate XHubReel into your project.

 ## Installation